$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

-For a smooth projective variety $Y$ over a finitely generated field of characteristic $p$, it is hard to state an analogue of the Mumford--Tate conjecture, since there is no notion of Hodge structure or Mumford--Tate group.
-Of course, one can still ask if the $l$-adic étale and crystalline monodromy groups admit rational models over $\bQ$, i.e., whether there exists a $\bQ$-group whose base changes to $\bQ_l$ \textit{resp}. $\bQ_{q}$ coincide with the $l$-adic étale \textit{resp}. crystalline monodromy groups up to neutral components.
-If $Y$ is an Abelian variety, this is essentially the conjecture stated in the introduction of \cite{LP95}.
-If $Y$ is furthermore an ordinary principally polarized Abelian variety, one can actually define a characteristic $p$ analogue of Mumford--Tate group via Hodge theory, and formulate a characteristic $p$ analogue of the Mumford--Tate conjecture.
-Let $A_g$ and $\mathcal{A}_g$ be the Siegel modular variety and its canonical integral model, with suitable level structures.
-The following conjecture is already implicit in an early work of Chai ({\cite[Conjecture 7.7]{Ch03}}): \begin{conj}[Characteristic $p$ analogue of the Mumford--Tate conjecture for ordinary stratum of $\mathcal{A}_{g,\mathbb{F}_p}$] Suppose $X_0$ is a smooth geometric connected variety (or a finite generated field) over $\mathbb{F}_p$ with a morphism $f_0$ into $\mathcal{A}_{g,\mathbb{F}_p}$, whose image lies in the ordinary locus.
-Let $\mathscr{A}$ be the pullback Abelian scheme over $X_0$.
-Then the $l$-adic étale \textit{resp}. crystalline monodromy group of $\mathscr{A}$ has the same neutral component with the base change to $\bQ_l$ \textit{resp}. $\bQ_p$ of the generic Mumford--Tate group of the smallest special subvariety of $\mathcal{A}_g$ whose mod $p$ reduction contains the image of $f_0$.
-In particular, the generic Mumford--Tate group of this special subvariety is a rational model over $\bQ$ of the $l$-adic étale and crystalline monodromy groups of $\mathscr{A}$. \end{conj}
+If $Y$ is an ordinary principally polarized abelian variety, one do can define a characteristic $p$ analogue of Mumford--Tate group, and formulate a characteristic $p$ analogue of the Mumford--Tate conjecture.
+Let $\mathcal{A}_g$ and $\mathscr{A}_g$ be the Siegel modular variety and its canonical integral model, with suitable level structures.
+The following conjecture is already implicit in an early work of Chai ({\cite[Conjecture 7.6, Conjecture 7.7]{Ch03}}): \begin{conj}[Characteristic $p$ analogue of the Mumford--Tate conjecture for ordinary Shimura varieties of Hodge type] Suppose $X_0$ is a geometric connected smooth variety over $\mathbb{F}_q$ with a morphism $f_0$ into $\mathscr{A}_{g,\mathbb{F}_q}$, whose image lies in the ordinary locus.
+Let $A$ be the pullback abelian scheme over $X_0$.
+Define $\MTT(A)$ to be the generic Mumford--Tate group of a minimal special subvariety of $\mathscr{A}_{g,\overline{\bQ}}$ whose Zariski closure in $\mathscr{A}_{g,\overline{\bZ}}$ contains the image of $f_{0,\overline{\Fpbar}_p}$\footnote{Minimal special subvarieties having this property share the same generic Mumford--Tate group.
+Indeed, they are Hecke translates of each other.
+See \S\ref{subsub:smallest}.} Then the neutral component of the $l$-adic étale (\textit{resp}. crystalline) monodromy group of $A$ equals $\MTT(A)_{\bQ_l}$ (\textit{resp}. $\MTT(A)_{\bQ_p}$).
+In particular, $\MTT(A)$ is a rational model over $\bQ$ of the $l$-adic étale and crystalline monodromy groups of $A$. \end{conj}

+Now we consider the characteristic $p$ analogue of the André--Oort conjecture.
+We call a subvariety of $\mathscr{A}_{g,\overline{\mathbb{F}}_p}$ \textbf{special}, if it is open dense in an irreducible component of the mod $p$ reduction of a classical special subvariety in characteristic 0.
+Naïvely, one can formulate the conjecture as follows: if a subvariety $X$ of the mod $p$ reduction of a Shimura variety contains a Zariski dense collection of special subvarieties, then $X$ is special.
+Unfortunately, this is not true: since every $\overline{\Fpbar}_p$-point in the mod $p$ reduction of a Shimura variety is already special, any positive dimensional subvariety contains a Zariski dense set of special points.